Proof As If Proof Were Needed

 Proof As If Proof Were Needed is part of the Future Art and Culture programme at SXSW produced by British Underground and Arts Council England with partnership support from the British Council.
 With additional support via British Council, BFI Travel Grants and the Taiwanese National Culture and Art Foundation’s (NCAF) Rainbow Initiative.

-Photo by Che-Chun Liu.
+Photo by Che-Chun Liu and ANPIS PHOTO.

 ↓ scroll down for video